mysociety/alaveteli/doc/manual/docs/installing/ami.md

     As <a href="{{ page.baseurl }}/docs/installing/vagrant/">Vagrant</a> now
     seems to be the most popular way to try out Alaveteli, we are no longer updating the AMI with every release so the AMI is not guaranteed to include the latest version of Alaveteli.
-However, we will be happy to update the AMI on request, <a href="{{ page.baseurl }}/community/">just get in touch!</a>
+However, we may be able to update the AMI on request, <a href="{{ page.baseurl }}/community/">just get in touch!</a>
   </p>
 </div>